Olympic runner Caster Semenya is being attacked.

 In other words, the regulations have no legitimate basis in science and are being unfairly applied.

 Unfortunately, Semenya is not the first female runner to face such scrutiny and regulations.
 Runner Dutee Chand fought for years for her right to compete as a woman.
-Last year, the IAAF finally made a ruling that women with naturally high testosterone levels could safely run in any race under 400m without regulations (Chand runs the 200m and 100m races).
+In 2018, the IAAF finally made a ruling that women with naturally high testosterone levels could safely run in any race under 400m without regulations (Chand runs the 200m and 100m races).

 Chand has since come out in support of Semenya and said,